 - $10,000 property damage coverage per accident

 Consider what would happen if you collided with a luxury car.
 Damages to that vehicle could easily exceed Arizona’s minimum $10K of property damage coverage, meaning you’d be stuck paying the rest out of pocket.
-And if the other driver is injured, $15K of bodily injury coverage might not be enough for all his or her medical care, leaving you responsible for that difference too.
+And if the other driver is injured, $15K of bodily injury coverage might not be enough for all their medical care, leaving you responsible for that difference too.

 That’s why, especially in Arizona, it’s a good idea to buy more than the minimum required insurance.
 A good rule of thumb is to buy as much as you can afford, and think of it as purchasing peace of mind.
 To find the best rates on your ideal coverage, you have to shop around for quotes, since personal details like your age, vehicle type, usage, and credit history all have an impact.
-But our reviews of Arizona’s top five providers are a good starting point in your search.
+But our reviews of Arizona’s top four providers are a good starting point in your search.

 Some auto policies contain an exclusion (commonly called a “Household,” “Family,” or “Intra-Family” Exclusion) which limits the bodily injury coverage available to your family members in the event of an accident.
 Arizona law lets insurers use it to limit such coverage to the state’s minimum liabilities of $15,000 per person and $30,000 per accident, regardless of whether you have higher liability limits on your policy.

 This means that if you cause an accident which injures your family members, your policy might not pay up to the full limits you’ve set for their medical care.
 Make sure they’re covered by asking your insurer whether your policy contains this exclusion.
 If it does, you might want to purchase additional umbrella coverage.

 Auto insurance is mandatory in Arizona.
 If you’re caught driving in the state without insurance, you could face a serious fine.
 Multiple offenses could even result in a 1-year suspension of your Arizona driver's license.